RESOURCE MENU

 Included: Round trip airfare, breakfast at the hotel each morning, accommodations, and entrance to tours as listed on the itinerary.

-Exclusions: Transportation to the airport: Please note that we do not provide transportation to the airport.
+Exclusions: Transportation to the airport: Please note that we do not provide transportation to the airport and back.
 Flights are not determined at this time and are normally out of ATL.
 However, it can also be GSP or CLT.
 We do not provide transportation to the airport or cover the cost for this expense.
 It is up to you to get to the airport.
 Meals: Normally, only breakfast at the hotel is included.
 You are responsible for your meals, refreshments, and all food/snacks while abroad.
 Government Id: Passports and any required official documentation to enter the country are not covered and students are required to pay these charges.
 Baggage Fees: Normally on an international flight, one bag can be checked for free.
 Additional baggage fees whether for extra luggage or due to over luggage weight, will not be covered.
 Additional Tours/Sites: Entrance fees to places not listed on the official itinerary are not covered.
 Personal Expense: Students should bring additional funding to help cover personal expenses while abroad including funding for meals, personal expenses, gifts, etc.

 COVID Vaccination: Anderson University recommends students follow CDC guidance regarding vaccinations.